merchisdk/sdk/docs/_typescript/listing.md

   REST resources.
 For each type, there is normally many specific entities available.
 Once you have set up the `merchi` object, you can get an array of entities with the `list` method.
-For example, here is how to get an array of product categories in the system:
+For example, here is how to get an array of 'categories' in the system (categories are groupings of products):
 left_code_blocks:
   - code_block: |-
       import { Merchi } from 'merchisdk/typescript/src/merchi';